jyang000/jyang000.github.io/files/aboutme.md

 layout: post
 ---

-I like drawing in my spare time.
-Important things I learned from drawing are patience and patience, and to appreciate the beauty of the world.
+I love arts.
+And I like drawing and pating.
+Important things I learned from drawing are "patience and patience", and to appreciate everthing around you.

 <center><img src="selfportrait-0.png" alt="drawing" style="max-width: 45%;"> <img src="selfportrait-1.png" alt="drawing" style="max-width: 45%;"><br><small>A self-portrait from my drawing class</small></center>